Turing Machine

 - The class of languages defined by a TM, i.e. structured or recursively enumerable languages

-- The class of functions it is capable to compute, i.e. the partial recursive functions
+- The class of functions a TM is capable to compute, i.e. the partial recursive functions

 Formal Definition of a Turing machine